jmbejara/finm_dashboard_workshop/docs_src/index.md

 Across both days you will scope, build, and present a custom financial dashboard:

 1. Identify a question or analysis that matters to you or your team.
+You might choose to explore a specific asset class or other dataset available in [ftsfr](https://github.com/jmbejara/ftsfr).
 2. Use WRDS to collect, clean, and validate the underlying data.
 3. Prototype visualizations that surface the key findings.
 4. Assemble the final interactive dashboard in Streamlit and publish it locally, with optional guidance for hosting on the web.